2i2c-org/infrastructure/docs/topic/billing/chargeable-resources.md

 ## Access to the external internet

-Users on JupyterHubs generally expect to be able to access the external internet, rather than just internal services.
+Users on JupyterHubs generally expect to be able to access the external internet, rather than only internal services.
 This requires one of two
 solutions:

 1. Each **node** of our kubernetes cluster gets an **external IP**, so